release-engineering/exodus-gw/docs/deployment.rst

 To enable per-environment configuration of exodus-gw, exodus-gw.ini is available to point the application at specific AWS resources and declare the AWS profile to use when interacting with those resources.
-Each environment must appear in it's own section with the prefix "env.".
+Each environment must appear in its own section with the prefix "env.".

 .. code-block:: ini